nobodyscripts/LeafBlowerScript/Readme.md

 ## TODO

+Killing bosses too fast results in no gap in timer, will need to redo detection
+Retest all traveling at font 1
+Rethink F8, F9, Insert, Home
 Devoption: Window check, keybinds and active checks designed around dev.
    F12 Test mode, edit save file to incorrect settings and test each mode detects, verbose debug on pixel checks.